DFalque/dcsl_interview/README.md

   (it is true that there is a conflict in the contrast of the logo and the Nav )

-## OObservations, recommendations and improvements
+## Observations, recommendations and improvements

 ### LazyLoading